 You can also play Co-Op Championships where you can participate in a championship with your friends online, as teammates.

 F1 2013 is a huge step forward from its predecessor.
 Everything is much slicker.
 Even the menu graphics have a flatter and more attractive design.

 In the higher graphical modes, you can actually see streams of sunlight in the dust as you exit the pitlane.
 The crashes are much more detailed too and the replay camera lets you see them in the most spectacular angles.
 You can also see the shower of sparks when the cars bottom out on corners and the dust kicked up by the cars ahead also looks much better than in previous versions.
 When you pit, you can choose to either see the pitstop from a TV camera angle, or from your cockpit.
 TV camera angle always gives a nice feeling, try it out and you’ll see what I mean.

 F1 2013 is a big game and requires quite a bit of firepower to really show its worth.
-But even though my Mac only met the baseline system requirements, the game ran smoother than I thought it would using decent (medium) settings.
+But even though my machine barely met the minimum system requirements, the game ran smoother than I thought it would using decent (medium) settings.

 Although the frames-per-second would take a hit from time to time, the experience was smooth all-around.
-Another step up from the previous game are the loading times.
+Another step up from the previous game is the loading time.
 Everything loads much faster now.
 You can start racing from within a minute from the main menu.

 - Graphics Card: 512 MB VRAM-AMD 4xxx series, Nvidia 6xx series, Intel HD 4000 series or better

 - RAM: 4 GB (8 GB for Intel HD 4000)

 - OS: OS X 10.9.2 Mavericks